cf-platform-eng/appdirect-tile/README.md

+# appdirect-tile is no longer actively maintained by VMware.

 # AppDirect Tile Repo

 This is a repo to generate an App Direct Service Broker Tile that can be imported into Pivotal Cloud Foundry Ops Mgr.